icxrus/Code-Base/README.md

 # Code-Base
-Code Base for my scripts
+Code Base containing scripts for free use and sharing.